-The Russians have organised a native militia in various parts of Circassia, officered by Muscovites.
-Columns of this militia made their appearance at several points, and strong detachments attacked Redout-Kalé on the 3rd December.
-The Turkish garrison, stimulated by the presence of a few English officers, repulsed the enemy with complete success; and the artillery of the fortress, particularly under the direction of these officers, caused the assailants very considerable loss.
+The Russians have organised-a native militia in. various parts of Circassia, officered by Muscovites.
+Columns of this militia made their appearance at several points, and strong detachments attacked Bedout-Kale on the 3rd December.
+The Turkish. garrison, stimulated by the presence of a few Enggarrison, stimulated by the presence of a result of the suc-lish officers, repulsed the enemy with complete suc-cess; and the artillery of the fortress, particularly under the direction of these officers, caused the assailants very considerable loss.
 Notwithstanding the failure of this attack, the situation of Redout-Kalé is held to be precarious, should the Russians return in sufficient strength, obstinately bent on carrying the place.